-The Alexander family chose to Live Like Lou when Neil Alexander was diagnosed with ALS in 2011 at the age of 47.
+The Alexander family chose to live like Lou when Neil Alexander was diagnosed with ALS in 2011 at the age of 47.

 Through scores of lemonade stands, bike-a-thons, golf outings, swimming events, and parties, they raised more than $4 million in the local Pittsburgh community.
 With their funds, they helped establish the $5 million Live Like Lou Center for ALS Research at the University of Pittsburgh's Brain Institute and an endowment to provide significant grants to individuals with ALS and their families in Western Pennsylvania.